A Penalized Shared-parameter Algorithm for Estimating Optimal Dynamic Treatment Regimens: Non-convergence of the Q-shared algorithm

-Consider a three-stage ($J=3$) SMART design where responders enter the follow-up phase and exit the study and non-responders are re-randomized again in the next stage.
-We use a simulated data set given in \cite{Chak_2016} to show that the Q-shared algorithm fails to converge after a slight modification in the covariates in the same data.
-The first few rows of the data is given in Table \ref{Ex-1-simu_data}, where $Y_1, Y_2$ and $Y_3$ are intermediate stage-specific outcomes corresponding to stages 1, 2 and 3, respectively.
-The primary outcome is defined as $Y_{Primary} = R_1 Y_1 + (1 - R_1 )R_2((Y_1 + Y_2)/2) + (1 - R_1)(1 - R_2)((Y_1 + Y_2 + Y_3)/3)$, where $R_1$ and $R_2$ are responder indicators corresponding to stages 1 and 2, respectively (0: non-responder and 1: responder).
-The stage specific treatments $A_j, j=1,2,3$ and covariates $O_j, j =1,2,3$ are all binary, coded $\{-1, 1\}$.
+Consider a three-stage ($J=3$) sequential multiple-assignment randomized trial (SMART) design where responders enter the follow-up phase and exit the study, and non-responders are re-randomized again in the next stage.
+We use a simulated data set given in Chakraborty et al. \cite{Chak_2016} to show that the Q-shared algorithm fails to converge after a slight modification in the covariates in the same data.
+The first few rows of the dataset are given in Table \ref{Ex-1-simu_data}, where $Y_1, Y_2$ and $Y_3$ are stage-specific outcomes corresponding to stages 1, 2, and 3, respectively.
+The primary outcome is defined as $Y_{Primary} = R_1 Y_1 + (1 - R_1 )R_2((Y_1 + Y_2)/2) + (1 - R_1)(1 - R_2)((Y_1 + Y_2 + Y_3)/3)$, where $R_1$ and $R_2$ are response indicators corresponding to stages 1 and 2, respectively (0: non-responder and 1: responder).
+The stage-specific treatments $A_j, j=1,2,3$ and covariates $O_j, j =1,2,3$ are all binary, coded $\{-1, 1\}$.
 The total sample size (number of rows) of the data is 300.
 To apply the Q-shared algorithm, we consider the initial estimates of all the parameters as zeros, i.e., ${{\hat{\theta}}_{}}^{(0)^{}} = ({{\hat{\beta}}_{J}}^{(0)^{T}},...,{{\hat{\beta}}_{1}}^{(0)^{T}},{\hat{\psi}}^{(0)^{T}}) = (0^{T},{...,0}^{T},0^{T})$.
 Note that, in the Q-shared algorithm, for a specific iteration ($Y^{*}(\theta)$ is known), $X=Z$.
 In the above data, the Q-shared algorithm converged in 8 iterations.
 However, we observed that the corresponding $H$ matrix is \textsf{\textit{not}} an $\infty$-norm non-expansion using (\ref{criteria_non-converge}).
-We see the norm of Hat ($\mathbf{H}$) matrix as $ ||\mathbf{H}||_{op(\infty)} = ||\mathbf{X}({\mathbf{X}}^{T}{\mathbf{X}})^{- 1}{\mathbf{X}}^{T}||_{op(\infty)} = 4.52$.
+We see the norm of $\mathbf{H}$ as $ ||\mathbf{H}||_{op(\infty)} = ||\mathbf{X}({\mathbf{X}}^{T}{\mathbf{X}})^{- 1}{\mathbf{X}}^{T}||_{op(\infty)} = 4.52$.
 The estimated parameters, along with $m$-out-of-$n$ bootstrap variances and 95\% confidence interval (CI), are presented in Table \ref{results_Q-shared-converged}.
-Note that, we have used the $m$-out-of-$n$ bootstrap to restore bootstrap consistency in the presence of non-regularity \citep{ chak_laber12, Chak_2016}.
+Note that we have used the $m$-out-of-$n$ bootstrap to restore bootstrap consistency in the presence of non-regularity \citep{ chak_laber12, Chak_2016}.